-On April 22nd, Founding Farmers and VSAG celebrated the official award and certification of the restaurant as LEED® Gold by the U.S. Green Building Council (USGBC).
-With this award, Founding Farmers is the first USGBC certified restaurant of any type in the District of Columbia, and the first full-service, upscale-casual LEED Gold restaurant in the entire United States.
+Yesterday, VSAG and client Founding Farmers celebrated the certification of the restaurant as LEED® Gold by the U.S. Green Building Council (USGBC).
+With this award, Founding Farmers is the first USGBC certified restaurant of any type in the District of Columbia, and the first full-service, upscale-casual LEED Gold restaurant in the U.S.

-Marc Heisterkamp, Director of Commercial Real Estate for USGBC, presided over the Certification Ceremony and presentation of the official LEED (Leadership in Energy and Environmental Design) Gold plaque at the restaurant in Washington, DC, before an assembled crowd on Earth Day.
-More than 60 attendees to the event included the project design and construction teams, representatives from the USGBC, Mr. Robert Carlson, President of North Dakota Farmers Union, representatives from the International Monetary Fund as the restaurant’s landlord, and members of the media.
-Mr. Heisterkamp addressed the crowd and presented VSAG co-Founder Dan Simons and the restaurant management team with the official LEED Gold glass plaque, which will be mounted inside the restaurant.
+Marc Heisterkamp, Director of Commercial Real Estate for USGBC, presided over the Certification Ceremony and presentation of the official LEED (Leadership in Energy and Environmental Design) Gold plaque at the restaurant in Washington, D.C., before an assembled crowd on Earth Day.
+The more than 60 attendees included the project design and construction teams, representatives from the USGBC and farmer owners the North Dakota Farmers Union, as well as guests from the International Monetary Fund, as the restaurant’s landlord, and members of the media.
+Mr. Heisterkamp addressed the crowd and presented Dan Simons and the entire restaurant management team with the official LEED Gold plaque, which will be mounted inside the restaurant.
 The event also included the unveiling of the official USGBC LEED Gold emblem storefront windows.

 “The LEED certification ceremony is about every day that Founding Farmers restaurant is open and the diminished environmental impact that they will have due to their smart design and operation decisions,” said Heisterkamp.
 “Founding Farmers is at the nexus of two great market transformation efforts – tremendous leadership in designing and operating a restaurant to the highest green standards, and the focus on Farm-to-Table food, supporting American family farmers as part of a larger market transformation in sustainable agriculture.”